jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 	    .addTo(map); //add this popup to the map!
 	```

 5. Try changing the `closeOnClick` argument to 'true' and refresh your map.
-What happens when you click anywhere in the map?
+Q: What happens when you click anywhere in the map?
+A: Now it closes when you click anywhere, not just on the close (x) button.

 	```javascript
 	var popup_layer = new mapboxgl.Popup({closeOnClick: true})
 	```

 6. Take a look at the API [popup](https://docs.mapbox.com/mapbox-gl-js/api/#popup){:target="_blank"} documentation to learn more about the parameters associated with Mapbox popups.
 Try adjusting one or more parameters - for instance, try changing the anchor position.
+You can add more parameters between the first set of braces, which initializes this popup.

 	```javascript
 	var popup_layer = new mapboxgl.Popup({